ethereum/ethereum-org-website/src/content/glossary/index.md

 A cryptographic algorithm used by Ethereum to ensure that funds can only be spent by their owners.
 It's the preferred method for creating public and private keys.
 Relevant for account [address](#address) generation and [transaction](#transaction) verification.

+### encryption {#encryption}

+Encryption is the conversion of electronic data into a form unreadable by anyone except the owner of the correct decryption key.

+### entropy {#entropy}

+In the context of cryptography, lack of predictability or level of randomness.
+When generating secret information, such as [private keys](#private-key), algorithms usually rely on a source of high entropy to ensure the output is unpredictable.

 ### epoch {#epoch}

 A period of 32 [slots](#slot) (6.4 minutes) in the [Beacon Chain](#beacon-chain)-coordinated system.
 [Validator](#validator) [committees](#committee) are shuffled every epoch for security reasons.
 There's an opportunity at each epoch for the chain to be [finalized](#finality).
 The term is also used on the [execution layer](#execution-layer) to mean the interval between each regeneration of the database used as a seed by the PoW algorithm [Ethash](#Ethash).
 The epoch in specified as 30000 blocks.